 What happens if it rains ?

 As all our shows and activities take place outdoors, we recommend that you come on a dry day to make the most of the park.
 In case of light rain, the park remains open and the shows are guaranteed.
 If the rain intensifies or if the ground becomes soggy due to heavy rain, some shows may be cancelled for the safety of our animals and staff.
-Unfortunately, wet birds cannot fly and our horses cannot run in the mud..
+Unfortunately, wet birds can’t fly …

 Where to buy park tickets ?

-Tickets are sold at the park reception on the day of your visit.
+Tickets are sold at the park reception on the day of your visit or on the website.
 If you wish to offer tickets as a gift, you can contact us and purchase them by mail.
 They will be valid for the entire following season.